Adityasakare/Linux-System-Programming/README.md

 # Linux-System-Programming
+This repository contains programs of System programming (system calls) of Linux and of course also UNIX based pn book of (Linux Programming Interface)[https://www.amazon.in/Linux-Programming-Interface-System-Handbook/dp/1593272200] by Michael Kerrisk
 ### Intruction to use makefile to compile and run the program.
 1. Open Terminal in working directory.
 2. type `make build` to compile the program.